code-423n4/2023-02-ethos-findings/data/shark-Q.md

 It is recommended that contracts be thoroughly documented using [NatSpec](https://docs.soliditylang.org/en/develop/natspec-format.html).
 Using NatSpec will improve readability for all readers.
 However, most contracts do not utilize it fully.

-For example, the following contract is missing NatSpec fully:
+For example, this following contract is missing NatSpec fully:

 https://github.com/code-423n4/2023-02-ethos/blob/main/Ethos-Core/contracts/ActivePool.sol

 ## 8. Unspecific Compiler Version Pragma

-Floating pragmas should be avoided for non-library contracts as they may be a security risk.
+Floating pragmas should be avoided for non-library contracts as it may be a security risk.

-A known vulnerable compiler version may accidentally be selected or security tools might fall back to an older compiler version ending up checking a different EVM compilation that is ultimately deployed on the blockchain.
+A known vulnerable compiler version may accidentally be selected or security tools might fall-back to an older compiler version ending up checking a different EVM compilation that is ultimately deployed on the blockchain.

 It is recommended to pin to a concrete compiler version.